StanForever/awesome-websites/README.md

 * [https://faxzero.com](https://faxzero.com/) : Send an online fax for free – see more fax services.
 * [https://www.freeimages.com](https://www.freeimages.com/) : Find and download free stock photos - all free for personal and commercial use.
 * [https://fast.com](https://fast.com/) : FAST.com gives you an estimate of your current Internet speed.
+* [https://www.fromlatest.io](https://www.fromlatest.io) : An opinionated Dockerfile linter.
+The goal of this project is to help Dockerfile authors create better and more portable Docker images.
+* [https://fixmie.com](https://fixmie.com/) : Fixmie analyzes and automatically fixes your source code by providing smart and useful suggestions.
+* [https://frontendchecklist.io](https://frontendchecklist.io) : The Front-End Checklist is an exhaustive list of all elements you need to have / to test before launching your website / HTML page to production.

 ## G :
 * [http://gizoogle.net](http://gizoogle.net/) : Translate your words into Snoop Dogg style gangsta.